idugalic/digital-restaurant/drestaurant-apps/README.md

 This is a thin layer of [adapters](https://herbertograca.com/2017/11/16/explicit-architecture-01-ddd-hexagonal-onion-clean-cqrs-how-i-put-it-all-together) that surrounds our domain layer, and exposes it to the outside world.
 It does not contain business logic.
 It does not hold the state of the business objects.

 Our Driving Adapters are mostly Controllers (REST and/or WebSockets) who are **injected in their constructor with the concrete implementation of the interface (port) from the Domain layer**.
-Event handlers are materializing the views in the JPA repositories, forming the query (read) side.
 These interfaces (ports) and their implementations are provided by Axon platform:
  - `command bus` (`command gataway` as an convenient facade)
  - `query bus` (`query gataway` as an convenient facade)